 If it is rare to find teachers that truly understand and effectively address laryngeal positioning, it is even more rare to find those who understand the Italian vocal principles that created the greatest opera singers of past and even recent generations.
 What do Enrico Caruso, Beniamino Gigli, Giacomo Lauri-Volpi, Maria Callas, Mario Del Monaco, Franco Corelli, Renata Tebaldi, Mirella Freni, Renata Scotto, Salvatore Fisichella and Luciano Pavarotti all have in common, besides being some of the greatest voices to ever utter a note?
 They all studied a historic Italian 'laryngeal school of singing' that is not commonly taught today in the United States.
 This method has its roots in the era of the great castrati of the 18th century taught by Nicola Porpora and Giovanni Ansani, who passed down their methods to Manuel García, who taught his son Manuel Patricio Garcia.
 The younger García's method produced multiple world class performers including Jenny Lind, and was perpetuated by his pupil Mathilde Marchesi, who's students included Melba, Alda, Calvé, and about 40 other world famous singers.
 Later teachers took these principles and adapted them for use in larger opera houses with larger orchestras.
 These included Antonio Cotogni (teacher of Gigli, Battistini and Lauri-Volpi), and later Arturo Melocchi (Del Monaco and Corelli to an extent), and Arrigo Pola (Pavarotti), Ettore Campogalliani (Pavarotti, Freni, Scotto, Tebaldi, Bergonzi, etc.), and Maria Gentile (Salvatore Fisichella, Marcello Giordani).

 All of these traditions were uniquely passed down to Gioacchino (Jack) LiVigni by his father, Salvatore Lauro LiVigni.
 Salvatore trained at Rome's Santa Cecilia Academy where he received the hallmarks of Antonio Cotogni's methods.
 He later became a student of Arturo Melocchi.
 Jack was taught extensively by his father and later worked directly with Arrigo Pola, Franco Corelli, Carlo Bergonzi, and more recently with Salvatore Fisichella.
 Mr. LiVigni currently teaches at the Curtis Institute of Music in Philadelphia, and the Royal Opera House in London.
-He is also teacher to many of today's most elite international opera stars.
-He founded the Mediterranean Opera Studio Festival in Sicily, Italy, a well-known training program for aspiring opera singers world-wide.
+He also teaches many of today's most elite international opera stars and founded the Mediterranean Opera Studio Festival in Sicily, Italy, a well-known training program for aspiring opera singers world-wide.

-Dr. Hurtado has studied personally with Mr. LiVigni since 2019, and now serves along side him on the voice faculty at Mediterranean Opera Studio, and as Director of Operations for the festival.
+Dr. Hurtado has studied extensively with Mr. LiVigni since 2019, and will serve along side him on the voice faculty at Mediterranean Opera Studio, and as Director of Operations for the festival.
 Through his intense work with Mr. LiVigni, and extensive subsequent research, Dr. Hurtado has become a master of the Italian Vocal Tradition possessed by so many great singers and teachers in the past.
 Because he trains all UVAA teachers, all students at UVAA benefit from at least some of these time-honored principles.

 Vocal Principles of the Italian Tradition Taught at UVAA